 28 Weeks Pregnant – What To Expect?

 This week, you are embarking onto your third trimester.
 Can you believe you’ve made it this far?!
 It’s nesting time.
 Relax and take some rest as this is an important stage in your baby’s lung development.
-Read a book, drink chamomile tea or listen to some soothing music!
+Read a book, drink chamomile tea or listen to some soothing musics!

 Changes your baby is going through